EduHz/EduHz/README.md

 - 🔭 I am currently working on Insurance producer and Digital Marketer
 - 🌱 I am learning python
 - 💬 Ask me about **JavaScript, React, Redux, HTML, CSS, Node JS, Express, PostgreSQL, Tailwind, TypeScript, Sequelize**
-- 📄 I currently work as an insurance producer and in a digital marketing project.
+- 📄 I work as :
-  I study and practice programming every day because I love it.
-My hobby is playing soccer on weekends
+     -Telemarketer for VISA
+     -Selling credit cards for Sencosud group
+     -Insurance producer for Sancor
 - 📫 How to reach me: eduhzprogramador@gmail.com
 - 🥑 Fun fact: Avocados are a fruit, not a vegetable